 2. The first visitors to the Eiffel Tower which opened to the public on 15 May, 1889, were the British Royal family and Buffalo Bill.

 3. Even then it made headlines – it was the world’s tallest man-made structure for 41 years until the completion of the Chrysler Building in New York in 1930.

 4. The Eiffel Tower is 324 metres tall (including antennas) and weighs 10,100 tonnes.
-That’s about forty times the height of the Statue of Liberty.
+That’s more than three times the height of the Statue of Liberty.

 5. Repainting the tower, which happens every seven years, requires 60 tonnes of paint.

 6. In 1960 Charles de Gaulle proposed temporarily dismantling the tower and sending it to Montreal for Expo 67.
 The plan was rejected which must have made a lot of people breathe a sigh of relief – imagine if they had lost one of the 18,000 metal parts or 2.5 million (yes million) rivets, or if they lost the plans for how it all goes together!

 8. If you’ve ever been up the tower in the wind and thought it was moving – you’re probably right, it sways around six to seven centimetres (2-3 inches) in the wind.

 When do the lights go on at the Eiffel Tower?
 It’s one of the most popular questions about it!

 9. Every evening, the Eiffel Tower is lit up and literally sparkles for 5 minutes every hour on the hour, thanks to 20,000 light bulbs.
 Energy saving projectors are used to light the “The Iron Lady”.